What is Rheumatoid Arthritis?

 If You Are Suffering from Joint Discomfort

 Please contact us as soon as possible to schedule an appointment with our talented team.
-Rheumatoid arthritis and joint pain can be treated, but early diagnosis is helpful to prevent diseases or injuries from further developing.
-Call Dr. Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your hand.
+Rheumatoid arthritis and joint pain can be treated, but early diagnosis is helpful to reduce the risk of diseases or injuries developing further.
+Call Dr. Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to improve the function of your hand.